ferrous-systems/qt-training-2023/book/src/tutorial/library/cli-with-library.md

 let bytes: Vec<u8> = std::fs::read(input).unwrap();
 ```

-The type annotation here isn't strictly necessary and is generally omitted, but helps during explaining the example.
+The type annotation here isn't necessary and only for explanation.

 ✅ Call the `apply_filter` library function